Luis Robert Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff paces the league.
+- The Twins pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.75 team ERA ranks third among all MLB pitching staffs.
+- The Twins' 3.75 team ERA ranks third across all league pitching staffs.

-- The Twins give up the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- Twins pitchers combine to allow the 10th-fewest home runs in baseball (106 total, 1.1 per game).

-- His most recent time out was on Sunday against the Oakland Athletics, when the right-hander went 5 1/3 innings, surrendering three earned runs while giving up five hits.
+- The righty's most recent appearance came on Tuesday against the Seattle Mariners, when he went 5 2/3 innings, surrendering five earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.